Better Nate Than Ever (film): Development and casting

+Lisa Fragner secured the rights to adapt the book into a feature film under Fox Family.
 In January 2021, The Walt Disney Company had an open casting-call for a film adaptation of Better Nate Than Ever.
 By March of the same year, it was announced that the film had officially been green-lit, with production scheduled to take place in New York City.
 The project entered pre-production under the working title Pittsburgh.
 Tim Federle, author of the original novel series on which the film is based, will serve as writer/director.
 Marc Platt and Adam Siegel will serve as producers, with Platt co-producing the film under his Marc Platt Productions banner with Walt Disney Pictures.

 In June 2021, Lisa Kudrow joined the cast as Nate's aunt Heidi.
 Primary characters Nate and Libby were also cast, albeit with as-of-yet unnamed actors in the roles.
 By August of the same year, Norbert Leo Butz joined the cast in a supporting role.

 On November 12, 2021, it was announced that Rueby Wood was cast as the main character, Nate Foster.
 In addition, Joshua Bassett and Aria Brooks were revealed to play Nate's older brother, Anthony Foster and Libby, a fellow theater kid who sneaks off to New York City with Nate.

 Federle said that adapting a book he wrote allowed him to make several changes while being faithful to the source material, such as expanding the roles of Libby and Anthony.
 Due to the film being a Disney production, he chose to change the musical Nate auditions for from a fictional version of the 1982 Steven Spielberg science fiction family film E.T. the Extra-Terrestrial to a fictional musical version of the 2002 animated Disney film Lilo & Stitch.